green64/Samantha-McCall-main-portfolio/README.md

 *[Node MYSQL App](https://green64.github.io/Node-MYSQL-app/) -- Who needs an API when you can query your own database!
 Welcome to the world of MYSQL.

-*[Node Express Friend Finder](https://green64.github.io/Node-Express-Friend-Finder/) -- This assignment adds Express to our developer toolbox, enabling us to create routes, incorporate user data, and find a highly compatible friend.
+*[Node Express Friend Finder](https://immense-plateau-53936.herokuapp.com/) -- This assignment adds Express to our developer toolbox, enabling us to create routes, incorporate user data, and find a highly compatible friend.

+*[Node Burger App](https://stark-ocean-97912.herokuapp.com/) -- Ready or not, here comes MVC, as in  the model-view-controller framework.
+These three interconnected parts enable the user to create, read, update and delete data, aka CRUD.

+*[Mindfully -- a group project MVC app](https://secret-brook-82924.herokuapp.com/) -- Unlike the first group project, this is a true full-stack app, complete with a MySQL database, the MVC framework and app testing.